randsleadershipslack/documents-and-resources/job-posting.md

 * Location and timezone expectations: US-only?
 West Coast preferred?
 Some other arrangement?
 * Your (the job poster) relation to this position: Are you the hiring manager?
 The recruiter?
 Or someone else?
 * Does your company provide Visa sponsorship?
-* Salary range for this role: this is now a legal requirement for job posting in parts of the US.
+* What is the salary range for this role?
 * Are you OK being contacted by contracting agencies?